The Required Alternative Society: The Simpler Way.

 Local self-sufficiency means we will be highly dependent on our region and our community.
 Because most of our food, energy, materials, leisure activity, artistic experience and community will come from the soils, forests, people, ecosystems and social systems close around us we will all recognise the extreme importance of keeping these in good shape.
 We will realise that if we do not do this we will have to pay dearly for goods and services brought in from other regions.
 This will force us to think constantly about the maintenance of our ecological, technical and social systems.
 This will be the main reason why we will treat our ecosystems well – because if we don’t, we will soon wish we had.

-Similarly, we will clearly understand that our welfare and quality of life depends almost entirely on how cohesive our social systems are, how well people come to working bees and committees and concerts.
+Similarly, we will clearly understand that our welfare and quality of life depends almost entirely on how cohesive our social systems are, how reliably people come to working bees and committees and concerts.
 Therefore, this dependence will reinforce cooperation, collectivism, conscientiousness and town solidarity.

 For a detailed analysis of the changes that might be made in a typical Sydney outer suburb see the Remaking Settlements study.
-(2019).
 This estimated that most food could be produced within the suburb, probably enabling energy and resource costs to be cut by 90%, while greatly increasing social and quality of life benefits.

 The Simpler Way will dramatically cut the demand for energy and materials.
 Lifestyles will involve far less consumption, and because it will be a stable economy few resources will be going into construction.
 Just about all ‘wastes’ will be easily recycled and reused at the town level.
 There will be benefits from overlaps and synergisms, for instance keeping ducks will eliminate the need to produce snail killing chemicals.